metal3d/katenary/doc/docs/index.md

 # What is it?

 Katenary is a tool made to help you to transform "compose" files (`compose.yaml`, `docker-compose.yml`, `podman-compose.yml`...) to complete and production ready [Helm Chart](https://helm.sh).

 You'll be able to deploy your project in [:material-kubernetes: Kubernetes](https://kubernetes.io) in a few seconds (of course, more if you need to tweak with labels).

-It uses your current file and optionnaly labels to configure the result.
+It uses your current file and optionally labels to configure the result.

-It's an opensource project, under MIT licence, originally partially developped at [Smile](https://www.smile.eu).
+It's an open source project, under MIT license, originally partially developed at [Smile](https://www.smile.eu).

-Today, it's partially developped in collaboration with [Klee Group](https://www.kleegroup.com).
-Note that Katenary is and **will stay an opensource and free (as freedom) project**.
+Today, it's partially developed in collaboration with [Klee Group](https://www.kleegroup.com).
+Note that Katenary is and **will stay an open source and free (as freedom) project**.
 We are convinced that the best way to make it better is to share it with the community.

 <div id="klee">